 The Sumerians, an ancient people of the Middle East, had a story explaining the invention of writing more than 5,000 years ago.
 It seems a messenger of the King of Uruk arrived at the court of a distant ruler so exhausted that he was unable to deliver the oracle message.
 So the king set down the words of his next messages on a clay tablet.
 A charming story, whose retelling at a recent symposium at the University of Pennsylvania amused scholars.
-They smiled at the absurding of a letter which the recipient would not have been able to read.
-12 ob.
-Writing more They also doubted that the earliest writing was a direct rendering of spee nication and only likely began as a separate, syr bolic nerged ooken language with in the story the Sumerians, who lived in Mesopotamia, in what is now southern Iraq seemed to understand writing's transforming function.
-As Dr Holly Pittman, director of th University's Center for Ancient Studies, observed, writing 'arose out of the need to store and transmit information ... over time and space'.
+They smiled at the absurdity of a letter which the recipient would not have been able to read.

+They also doubted that the earliest writing was a direct rendering of speech.
+Writing more likely began as a separate, symbolic system of communication and only later merged with spoken language.